-Pools make a fun addition to many properties, allowing you to cool off on a hot day in your backyard.
-Fiberglass pools are one of the more common types of in-ground pools, requiring less ongoing maintenance and electricity than other materials.
+Pools make a fun addition to many properties.
+They allow you to cool off on a hot day in your backyard.
+Fiberglass pools are one of the more common in-ground pools, requiring less ongoing maintenance and electricity than other materials.
 In-ground pools made of fiberglass can enhance your home’s resale value and make it more attractive to potential buyers.
 Fiberglass pools come in a range of sizes with several accessories.
 This creates a range of costs.

-The national average cost range for installing a fiberglass pool is $45,000 to $85,000.
-Most home homeowners pay around $60,000 for a 15’ x 30’ in-ground fiberglass pool with a concrete deck, filter, heater, and pump.
-This project’s low cost is around $20,000 for a fiberglass plunge pool fully installed.
-The high cost is around $90,000 for a 20’ x 40’ fiberglass pool and spa combination with a stamped concrete deck and all accessories.
+The national average cost range for installing a fiberglass pool is $50,000 to $95,000.
+Most homeowners pay around $70,000 for a 15’ x 30’ in-ground fiberglass pool with a concrete deck, filter, heater, and pump.
+This project’s low cost is around $15,000 for a small fiberglass spool fully installed.
+The high cost is around $200,000 for a 20’ x 40’ rectangle fiberglass pool with a stamped concrete deck and an enclosure.

 |Fiberglass Pool Installation Cost|

-|National average cost||$60,000|
+|National average cost||$70,000|